auth0-tutorials/vapor-tutorial/build-your-first-swift-web-app-with-vapor.md

 The payload contains the claims, which can reserved, public and private.

 * Reserved claims are interoperable (but not mandatory).
 It is only three characters long.
 Examples: expiration date (`exp`) and issuer (`iss`).
 * Public claims are defined by everyone using JWT.
-To avoid collisions, it should be define in the [IANA JSON Web Token Registry](https://www.iana.org/assignments/jwt/jwt.xhtml).
+To avoid collisions, it should be defined in the [IANA JSON Web Token Registry](https://www.iana.org/assignments/jwt/jwt.xhtml).
 * Private claims are custom claims to be defined between the envolved parties.

 ### Signature